Ednah-Akoth/Ednah-s_Portfolio/README.md

 # Ednah-s_Portfolio
-Work I have done so far
+This contains code in python that I have done thus far.